da8y01/gh-blog1/_posts/2023-04-07-feynman-conferencias-computacion.md

 Our discussion closely follows Minsky [1967].
 [RPF]

-By assigning different symbols to O's and 1's - A's and B's, say - we can keep track of which were 0' s and l' s; if we wanted to come along tomorrow and use the file again, we could, only we would find it written in a different alphabet.
+By assigning different symbols to O's and 1's - A's and B's, say - we can keep track of which were 0' s and 1' s; if we wanted to come along tomorrow and use the file again, we could, only we would find it written in a different alphabet.

 Minsky's solution for a locating Turing machine is shown in Figure 3.16: